brisneve/ggplottimeseries/README.md

 **If you find this very useful, please cite this package:**

-*Brisneve Edullantes (2019). ggplottimeseries: Visualisation of Decomposed Time Series using ggplot.
+*Brisneve Edullantes (2019). ggplottimeseries: Visualisation of Decomposed Time Series with ggplot2.
 R package version 0.1.0.*